Art and Design

 Communication, Language and Literacy

-At St Chrysostom’s we value Art and Design as a vital part of the children’s entitlement to a broad and balanced curriculum.
+At St John Chrysostom Federation, we value Art and Design as a vital part of the children’s entitlement to a broad and balanced curriculum throughout their personal learning journey.
 Art and Design allows curiosity, creativity and self- expression to develop whilst also providing the children with opportunities to improve their resilience, problem solving and critical thinking skills.
+We intend to provide our pupils with the skills, concepts and knowledge necessary for them to express individual responses to ideas and experiences in a visual or tactile form.

 To further enhance learning, the children explore various artists and designers from Manchester, as well as Artists from different cultures.
+We are very fortunate to have a wealth of museums, galleries and architecture on our doorstep which offer many opportunities for the children to experience different works of art, craft, design.
+In addition to this they will learn how art and design has shaped our local and global history.
 We believe that in celebrating our local area and the diverse backgrounds of our children, we will help to create confident world citizens with high aspirations and a secure understanding of who they are and can be.

 Art, craft and design embody some of the highest forms of human creativity.
 A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art and design.
 They should also know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.